 Another way to view the shadowbody is the dreambody, even the daydreaming body.
-To Hijikata, this was the obscured body or clouded body; to Akaji Maro (of Dairakudakan), the miburi; to Min Tanaka, the sea within;18 and to Deleuze and Guattari, the virtual.19 This is even the vaporized body.
+To Hijikata, this was the obscured body, clouded body, and the naked bleeding body30; to Akaji Maro (of Dairakudakan), the miburi; to Min Tanaka, the sea within;18 and to Deleuze and Guattari, the virtual.19 This is even the vaporized body.
 It can the liminal/ma space.

 Yes, things can get vague and abstract.
 To the surrealists, automatism, often irrational.
 To Artaud, it was the Interior Theatre or The Double: “My inclinations urge me on to ‘Interior Theatre,’ theatre of dreams incarnate, of thoughts projected on the stage in a pure and unhindered state.”11, 17 Geoffrey Galt Harpham (of On The Grotesque) links it to myth/primitive narrative.13